enrichment

 urban crew

-The Urban Crew is made up of a group of up to ten Year 5 children.
+The Urban Crew is a group of up to ten Year 5 children.
 The crew take part in a range of activities throughout the year both in and out of school.

 The Urban Crew is a citizenship project that is run in conjunction with Manchester Communications Academy and Northwards Housing.